Cloud Database Migration Services

 MSSQL to Azure SQL migration

-SQL Server migration to Azure SQL Database or Azure SQL Managed Instance using Azure Database Migration Service.
-Compatibility assessment to identify SQL Server features that require resolution before migration -- linked servers, SQL Agent jobs, CLR objects, and cross-database queries.
-SQL Managed Instance for near-complete SQL Server compatibility when Azure SQL Database compatibility constraints are too restrictive.
-Continuous replication during the migration window for minimal downtime cutover.
-Post-migration configuration of elastic pools for cost optimisation across multiple databases.
-The SQL Server migration that preserves your database behaviour in Azure without a lengthy compatibility remediation project.
+SQL Server migration to Azure SQL Database or Managed Instance.
+A compatibility assessment identifies features that need resolving before migration: linked servers, SQL Agent jobs, CLR objects, and cross-database queries.
+Managed Instance covers near-complete SQL Server compatibility where Azure SQL Database is too restrictive, and continuous replication during the window keeps downtime minimal.
+Elastic pools optimise cost across multiple databases.

 Schema conversion and data transformation